bcrowell/bcrowell.github.io/metric/index.md

 be summarized as a fact about the relationship between her own vector, which looks like this ↑, and the B-D vector, which looks like this →.
 They look perpendicular when drawn this way, in this frame, and we do say that they're "orthogonal," but not for that reason.
-Tthe rules of orthogonality, like the rules of length-measurement for vectors, are not the ones we would guess from the representation of the arrows on a piece of paper.
+The rules of orthogonality, like the rules of length-measurement for vectors, are not the ones we would guess from the representation of the arrows on a piece of paper.
 We can't always infer whether vectors are